lrslab/nanoSundial/README.md

 # nanoSundial
 A de novo modification detection tool targeting current features based on the 004kit for prokaryotes.

-## Install (Still testing)
+## Environment preparation

-In order to make it easy to install nanoSundial, we provided two different methods for users.
+In order to make it easy to run nanoSundial, we provided two different methods for users to prepare the software environment.

 (1).
 Installing packages from **Conda**